 Dimensional lumber is being cut to a specific width, length, and depth.
 Although, there is a small difference between the actual size and the nominal size (to whom the framing lumber is being referred).

 Most of the softwood lumber that has been sold at the lumber yard store is dimensional lumber.

 Dimensional lumber is basically lumber that has been milled and dried to standard dimensions and is mostly used for construction and framing.

-These are the dimensions of the board prior to it’s been milled and dried.
+These are the dimensions of the board prior to it being milled and dried.

 But in reality, the actual sizes of a board are a bit smaller than the actual ones.

-The board which is advertised and being sold by using nominal dimensions are a bit larger in size as compared to the actual size.
+The board which is advertised and being sold by using nominal dimensions is a bit larger in size as compared to the actual size.

 You may use a simple thumb rule that is to ascertain the actual size of dimensional lumber.

 - If the nominal size is less than 1,” then the actual size of the board will be 1/4” inches less than the nominal size.

 - If the nominal size is equal to 8” or larger than this, then its actual size will be 3/4” inches smaller.